 A video of the fireworks you can see here:

 Last year Google started hiding some new easter eggs in the search results.
-One of the first easter eggs discovered was ‘Do A Barrel Roll’ and, a year later, this one is actually still working.
+One of the first ones discovered was ‘Do A Barrel Roll’ and, a year later, this one is actually still working.

 By opening Google and doing a search on “Do A Barrel Roll” the page with the results will turn.
 This will also work when searching for Z or R twice.

-Something that doesn´t work anymore but was fun last year, was the easter egg ‘let it snow’.
+Something that doesn´t work anymore but was fun when it did was ‘let it snow’.

-In 2010 it was possible to play a little game on YouTube.
-For some time you could play the popular and classic game Snake.
-Unfortunately this easter egg doesn´t work anymore today.
-You can still see how it looked though:
+In 2010, it was possible to play a little game on YouTube.
+For some time, you could play the popular and classic game Snake.
+Unfortunately, this doesn´t work anymore today.
+You can still see how it looked, though: